In a Nutshell:

 NOTE: This device comes with an air ionizer which produces a small amount of ozone.
 Ionizers do not remove contaminants from the air, but only make them fall to the ground.
 I recommend that if you purchase this device, set the ionizer to the off position.

-Abbie’s Review: I have been using one of the AirDoctor 3500 for a couple of years now and I really like it.
+Abbie’s Review: I have been using one of the AirDoctor 3500 for a few years now and I really like it.
 It’s easy to move around the house if I need to.
 It’s got an “Automatic” setting, which increases the filtering speed/strength based on the amount of pollution detected in the air, but you can also manually speed it up or slow it down.
 (I usually keep it on low so that the air can spend more time being filtered.)
 A light tells you when to replace the filters, and they are easy to swap out.

 Also, another reason why I like the AirDoctor is because it’s one of the most affordable high-quality air purifier brands on the market.
 Ideally, it would have more carbon, but with the ultraHEPA and at this price point, I think it’s the best bang for your buck.